-The Office of Affirmative Action and Equity, and the Department of Institutional Effectiveness annually receive a workforce analysis from the Department of Human Resource Management, which is compared with labor market availability data as a means to determine utilization of “protected class” individuals.
+The Office of Equity & Inclusion, and the Department of Institutional Effectiveness annually receive a workforce analysis from the Department of Human Resources Management, which is compared with labor market availability data as a means to determine utilization of “protected class” individuals.
 This process provides the basis for the establishment of placement goals and time tables to correct utilization.

 In summary, the college establishes goals and time tables for the selection of “protected class” individuals by obtaining a workforce analysis, comparing it with labor market availability data, and determining the utilization of women and people of color.

 This analysis is basically a "snapshot" taken of our workforce on November 1, 2013.
 It includes a separate listing of full-time and part-time employees organized by job group category, gender and ethnic identity.
 We continue to look at positions in four major categories: full-time hard money (General Fund), full-time soft money (Non-General Fund), part-time permanent hard money and part-time permanent soft money.
 Additionally, data is presented broken down into female and total minority: African American, Hispanic, American Indian/Alaskan Native and Asian/Pacific Islander.

 This analysis is based on the race and gender representation in the relevant labor area from which the college hires its employees.
 Specifically, this process includes the following two availability factors:

 - The availability of racial and ethnic minorities or women having the requisite skills in an area in which the contractor can reasonably recruit.

 - Percentage of racial and ethnic minorities or women promotable, transferable and trainable within the contractor's organization in the specified labor area.